 Residence Hall Association and Residence Hall Councils

 Residence Hall Association is a student-led organization that works closely with the Housing and Residence Life staff to produce positive changes in on-campus living.
 RHA plans and executes events, programs, and community service projects for resident enjoyment.
 In addition to planning enjoyable programs, RHA works toward being the residents’ voice and advocating residents’ issues to the Housing department.
 Joining RHA is an excellent way to meet new friends and get involved with the issues that directly affect you and your “home.”
 The RHA experience will also provide outstanding opportunities to develop interpersonal, time management, and leadership skills that will prove to be useful in the future.
-During the 2014-2015 academic year RHA will meet every Wednesday in Dominguez 212 at 8pm.

 The Desk Attendant (DA) position is an integral member of the office, serving as one of the front-line representatives of the Colorado Mesa University community.
-Due to the dynamic environment of the front desk, a successful candidate should be able to manage administrative, customer service, and security-related tasks.
+Due to the dynamic environment of a residence hall front desk, a successful candidate should be able to manage administrative, customer service, and security-related tasks.
 The DA, often the first contact for residents, visitors, and persons outside the CMU community, must demonstrate professionalism and customer service at all times, while also responding quickly and effectively in emergency situations.

 Conduct Board Member